Object relations theory: History

 The initial line of thought emerged in 1917 with Sándor Ferenczi.
 Subsequently, early in the 1930s, Harry Stack Sullivan, established what is known as interpersonal theory.
 British psychologists Melanie Klein, Donald Winnicott, and Harry Guntrip extended object relations theory during the 1940s and 1950s.
 In 1952, Ronald Fairbairn formulated his theory of object relations.

 The term has been used in many different contexts, which led to different connotations and denotations.
 While Fairbairn popularized the term "object relations," Klein's work tends to be most commonly identified with the terms "object relations theory" and "British object relations," at least in contemporary North America, though the influence of the British Independent Group—which argued that the primary motivation of the child is object seeking rather than drive gratification—is becoming increasingly recognized.

 Klein felt that the psychodynamic battleground that Freud proposed occurs very early in life, during infancy.
 Furthermore, its origins are different from those that Freud proposed.
 The interactions between infant and mother are so deep and intense that they form the focus of the infant's structure of drives.
 Some of these interactions provoke anger and frustration; others provoke strong feelings of dependence as the child begins to recognize that the mother is more than a breast from which to feed.
 These reactions threaten to overwhelm the infant's sense of self.
 The way in which the infant resolves the conflict, Klein believed, is reflected in the adult's personality.

-Sigmund Freud originally identified people in a subject's environment with the term "object" to identify people as the object of drives.
-Fairbairn took a radical departure from Freud by positing that humans are fundamentally motivated not by seeking fulfillment of a drive but by seeking the satisfaction that comes of being in relation to real others.
-Klein and Fairbairn were working along similar lines.
-Unlike Fairbairn, however, Klein always held that she was not departing from Freudian theory, rather simply elaborating early developmental phenomena consistent with Freudian theory.

 Within the London psychoanalytic community, a conflict of loyalties took place between Klein and object relations theory (sometimes referred to as "id psychology") and Anna Freud and ego psychology.
 In London, those who refused to choose sides were termed the "middle school," whose members included Winnicott and Michael Balint.
 Klein's theories became popular in South America, while Anna Freud's garnered an American allegiance.
 Anna Freud was particularly influential in American psychoanalysis in the 1940s, 1950s, and 1960s.
 American ego psychology was furthered in the works of Hartmann, Kris, Loewenstein, Rapaport, Erikson, Jacobson, and Mahler.